yonkahlon/Zenject/README.md

 * Added new bind methods: ToResource, ToTransientPrefabResource, ToSinglePrefabResource
 * Added ability to have multiple sets of global installers
 * Fixed support for using zenject with .NET 4.5
-* Created abstract base class CompositionRoot for both SceneCompositionRoot and GlobalCompositionRoot
+* Created abstract base class CompositionRoot for both SceneCompositionRoot and ProjectCompositionRoot
 * Better support for using the same DiContainer from multiple threads
 * Added back custom list inspector handler to make it easier to re-arrange etc.
 * Removed the extension methods on DiContainer to avoid a gotcha that occurs when not including 'using Zenject